Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Introduction

-The main contribution of this letter is the formulation and solution of a model-based inverse dynamic game in which the agents' interaction environment is described by a DAE.
-We consider infinite-horizon linear-quadratic descriptor differential games (LQDDGs) under a feedback information pattern.
-Our objective is to identify all cost parameters that rationalize an observed feedback strategy profile of the players as a feedback Nash equilibrium (FBNE).
-To this end, we build on the necessary and sufficient conditions for FBNE existence in LQDDGs \cite{Engwerda:12,Reddy:13}, which reduce the game to a standard LQDG on a low-dimensional constraint manifold and require the solution of coupled algebraic Riccati equations.
-By reformulating these conditions, we characterize the inverse solution set and show that it is rectangular and convex, analogous to the inverse LQDG result in \cite{Inga2019CSL}.
-We also provide a convex optimization approach to compute an element of the solution set whenever it is nonempty.
+\tb{Motivated by this observation, we study a model-based inverse problem for infinite-horizon linear--quadratic descriptor differential games (LQDDGs) under a feedback information structure.
+The main contributions of this letter are threefold.
+First, we formulate the corresponding inverse dynamic game: given an observed stabilizing feedback strategy profile, we characterize all cost parameters for which it is a feedback Nash equilibrium (FBNE).
+To this end, we build on known conditions for FBNE in LQDDGs~\cite{Engwerda:12,Reddy:13} and on structural ideas from inverse LQDG formulations~\cite{Inga2019CSL}.
+Second, we characterize the associated solution set and show that it is convex and admits a Cartesian-product decomposition across players, as in~\cite{Inga2019CSL}.
+In particular, we show that descriptor dynamics modify the geometry of the inverse problem.
+As a result, the solution set may be enlarged, reducing identifiability relative to the standard inverse LQDG case~\cite{Inga2019CSL}.
+Third, we provide a convex optimization approach for computing an admissible realization whenever the solution set is nonempty.}

 This letter is organized as follows.
 In Section \ref{sec:preliminaries}, we provide preliminaries and inverse problem formulation.
 In Section \ref{sec:MainResults}, we characterize the solution set associated with the inverse problem and analyze its structure.
 In Section \ref{sec:Numerical}, we illustrate our approach for identification with numerical simulations, and finally Section \ref{sec:Conclusions} concludes.